Twix Bar Chocolate Chip Cookies

 This post may contain affiliate links.

-I loved these cookies and I knew I would, because I’ve made them before.
-Not quite these exact cookies, but I’ve made Soft and Chewy M&Ms Cookies and Soft and Chewy Snickers Chocolate Chip Cookies, which are both adaptations of my favorite chocolate chip cookies, Chocolate Chip and Chunk Cookies.
+I loved these Twix cookies and I knew I would, because I’ve made them before.
+Not quite these exact cookies, but I’ve made Soft and Chewy M&M’s Cookies and Snickers Chocolate Chip Cookies, which are both adaptations of my favorite chocolate chip cookies, Chocolate Chip and Chunk Cookies.

 I love the dough base because it produces consistently soft and chewy cookies, isn’t fussy, it’s sturdy enough to load up with add-ins, and readers write with success stories when they try it.
 So if it ain’t broke, don’t fix it.